Expert advice from a six-figure freelancer on how to write a Letter of Introduction that lands content marketing clients.

 Looking to break into the lucrative world of content marketing writing?
 A Letter of Introduction is the key.

-With the exception of websites that allow you to put up your portfolio and let clients find you, most times, you’re going to have to be proactive about contacting potential clients and finding work.
-You do this by sending a Letter of Introduction — a short email introducing yourself, mentioning your clips and credits, and outlining why you’d be a great fit to do content marketing for this business or agency.
+With the exception of websites that allow you to put up your portfolio and let clients find you, most of the time you’ll need to be proactive about contacting potential clients and finding work.
+You do this by sending a Letter of Introduction—a brief email introducing yourself, mentioning your clips and credits, and outlining why you’d be a great fit to do content marketing for this business or agency.

-But if you’ve never before written an email that sells you and your writing services, it can be intimidating.
+If you’ve never written an email that sells you and your writing services, it can be feel daunting.
 Here’s what to include in your Letter of Introduction to increase your chances of landing content marketing clients.

 1. Your writing experience

-You may be a new writer, but if you’re sending an LOI, you need to be able to convincingly show the person you’ve contacted — whether that’s an agency or a potential small business client — that you’re capable of producing the work.
+You may be a new writer, but if you’re sending an LOI, you need to convince the person you’ve contacted—whether that’s an agency or a potential small business client—that you can produce the work.

 You can’t do this if you have no writing credits.
-This is why, if you’re a new writer with no clips, I recommend networking and finding clients in other ways (through Contently, for instance) before you start sending out dozens of pitches.
+So if you’re a new writer with no clips, I recommend networking and finding clients in other ways (through Contently, for instance) before you start sending out dozens of LOIs.

 2. Your business and content marketing experience